New Integration alert! Dialaxy & Hubspot will be integrated. Learn More

 Sales Manager KPIs

-For sales managers, KPIs give a broader view of team performance, like:
+For sales managers, KPIs are like a big-picture snapshot of how the team is doing, including things like:

-Sales metrics are numbers that measure how well your sales team is doing.
-They help you understand what’s working and what’s not so you can improve.
+Sales metrics are numbers that measure how effective your salespeople are.
+They inform you what’s going well and not so well so you can improve.

-By tracking these, you can see where to focus your efforts for better results.
+By monitoring these, you can tell where to put your effort for maximum gain.

 As the new sales director for a software company that offers cloud-based HR solutions to medium-sized tech businesses on the West Coast, I’d look at past sales data and my goals to understand where I stand right now.